Biohazard Cleanup Services in Howell

 The PuroClean RapidDefense™ Program

-The RapidDefense™ Program by PuroClean is the absolute best way to clean, which involves using of EPA approved hospital-grade disinfectants in common areas, high traffic zones.
+The PuroClean RapidDefense™ Program by PuroClean is the absolute best way to clean, which involves using of EPA approved hospital-grade disinfectants in common areas, high traffic zones.
 This cleaning process helps halt the spread of pathogen-based sickness germs, like Influenza, Norovirus, and the 2019 Novel coronavirus (COVID-19).
 These cleaning methods use Environmental Protection Agency-registered, safe cleaning solutions to give up to 90 days of protection against pathogens.
 Contact PuroClean before an outbreak occurs, and to help you provide the cleanest conditions possible.

 For Biohazard Cleaning Services, Call PuroClean!